-Courtesy of M. Labat et al., DIPAC'07
+Courtesy of M. Lubut et al., DIFRE 07 Peter Forck, CAS 2021, Chavannes de Bogis

-FARADAY CUP 1998
+FARADAY CUP 1998 Purpose.

-Purpose.
 To recognize and encourage innovative achievements in the field of accelerator beam instrumentation.
 Award.
 The Faraday Cup Award consists of a US\$ 5000 prize and a corrificate to be presented at the next Beam Instrumentation Workshop.
 Winners participating in the BIW will be given a \$1000 travel allowance.
 Eligibility.
 Nominations are open to contributors of all nations regardless of the geographical location at which the work was done.
 The Award goes normally to one person, but may be shared by recipients having contributed to the same accomplishment.
 It will normally be awarded to scientists in the early stage of their career.
 Nominations of candidates shall remain active for 2 competitions.
 Establishment and support.
 The Award was established in 1991 with the support of the Beam Instrumentation Workshop Organizing Committee.
 Rules.
-The Faraday Cup shall be awarded for an outstanding coertibution to the development of an innovative beam diagnostics instrument of proven workability.
+The Faraday Cup shall be awarded for an outstanding coentribution to the development of an innovative beam diagnostics instrument of proven workability.
 The Faraday Cup is only awarded for published contribution and delivered performance - as opposed to theoretical performance.
 Rules are available on request.

-\rightarrow conclusion

 Award Committee.
 The Beam Instrumentation Workshop Organizing Committee.
 Nominations.
 The nomination package shall include the name of the candidate, relevant publications, a statement outlining his/her personal contribution and that of others, two letters from coworkers familiar with the candidate and his contribution.
-Two master copies satiable for photocopying of this package must be submitted net later than the 15th of November 1997 to Seven Smith c/o BIW-98 Secretarias, SLAC, Stanford University, Stanford CA 94305-4085, U.S.A.

-Bunch Length Measurement by electro-optical Method
+Two master copies satiable for photocopying of this package must be submisted not later than the 15th of November 1997 to Steven Smith c/o BIW/98 Secretarias, SLAC, Stanford University, Stanford CA 94305-4085, U.S.A.
+Peter Forck, CAS 2021, Chavannes de Bunch Length Measurement by electro-optical Method

-For Free Electron Lasers \rightarrow bunch length below 1 ps is achieved

-- Below the resolution of streak camera - > Short laser pulses with $t \approx 10$ fs and electro-optical modulator

-Electro optical modulator: birefringent, rotation angle depends on external electric field

-Relativistic electron bunches: transverse field $E{\perp, lab} = \gamma E{\perp, rest}$ carries the time information Scanning of delay between bunch and laser \rightarrow time profile after several pulses.
+For Free Electron Lasers \rightarrow bunch length below 1 ps is achieved - Below the resolution of streak camera - > Short laser pulses with $t \approx 10$ fs and electro-optical modulator Electro optical modulator: birefringent, rotation angle depends on external electric field Relativistic electron bunches: transverse field $E{\perp, lab} = \gamma E{\perp, rest}$ carries the time information Scanning of delay between bunch and laser \rightarrow time profile after several pulses.

-From S.P.Jamison et al., EPAC 2006

-Bunch Length Measurement by electro-optical Method
+Courtesy S.P.Jamison et al., EPAC 2006 Bunch Length Measurement by electro-optical Method

-For Free Electron Lasers \rightarrow bunch length below 1 ps is achieved

-Short laser pulse \Leftrightarrow broad frequency spectrum (property of Fourier transformation)

-Optical stretcher: Separation of colors by different path length \Rightarrow single-shot observation
+For Free Electron Lasers \rightarrow bunch length below 1 ps is achieved Short laser pulse \Leftrightarrow broad frequency spectrum (property of Fourier transformation) Optical stretcher: Separation of colors by different path length \Rightarrow single-shot observation

 Courtesy S.P.Jamison et al., EPAC 2006

-Setup of a scanning EOS method.
+Peter Forck, CAS 2021, Chavannes de Bogis

 Hardware of a compact EOS Scanning Setup